-In this course students will receive the foundations of linguistic training that will set them on the path to full mastery of the Latin language.
-A knowledge of Latin will also lead to a more sophisticated understanding of English grammar, syntax, and style.
-This course will provide the components necessary to achieve mastery of the foundations of the Latin language, and help students develop an analytical mind.
+In this course students will consolidate the foundations of linguistic training gained in Lingua Latina I that that have set them on the path to a mature appreciation of the Latin language.
+This course will provide the components necessary to achieve mastery of the building blocks of the Latin language, and help students develop an analytical mind.
 Speaking Latin and learning about the cultural context of the language we study will also help engage the student in development of their moral virtues.
 These three aspects of the course would comprise the "learning target".

 At the completion of this course cum laude students will have attained the skills necessary to read simple Latin narratives without a dictionary, and be confident users of the language.
-They will be able to read and identify the structure of simple sentences unaided, recognize adjectives, adverbs, prepositions, pronouns and participles, as well as the main verb parts and moods.

-They will be able to recognize in context and actively use:
+They will be able to read and identify the structure of complex sentences unaided, and to recognize in context and actively use: